trainsn/MyPaper/README.md

 # MyPaper
- This is the repo for the paper that I have read.
+ This is the repo for the papers that I have read.